K3ysTr0K3R/CVE2PoC/README.md

 ![cve to cpess](assets/cve_to_cpes.png)

-## Examine an exploit documentation
+## Examine an Exploit Documentation

 CVE2PoC has a feature similar to `searchsploit -x`, that allows you to read the `README` file of an exploit directly from your terminal.
 This is handy especially if you need to have a quick understanding of how the exploit works without using your browser.